ecnepsnai/otto/docs/script.md

 An Otto agent can run multiple scripts in parallel, and scripts can be aborted by the user during execution.
 Aborted scripts are killed with SIGTERM.

+By default scripts run with their working directory set to a temporary directory, unless the working directory is specified by the script configuration.

 ## Environment Variables

 Environment variables are run-time variables that are passed to the script when it is run on the host.
 Variables can be